Merkoba/Meltdown/commands.md

 Save the current config

+You can use 'last'

 ---

 ### loadconfig

 Load a config

-You can provide the file name
+You can use 'last'

 ---